aalemayhu/3000/README.md

 a minimal music player for macOS.

-The main feature of the app is that it can play music from a folder and it treats it as a playlist. **Only MP3 and M4A files are supported**.
+The main feature of the app is that it can play music from a folder and it treats it as a playlist.
 For the player to show artwork the metadata has to be set.

 Use at your own risk.

+## Requirements

+- `Only MP3 and M4A files are supported`
+- `macOS >= 10.14`

 ## Why not use iTunes?